Kurixalus berylliniris

 Kurixalus berylliniris is a species of tree frog in the family Rhacophoridae.
 It is endemic to Taiwan and occurs in the eastern part of the island at moderate elevations.
-Prior to its description in 2016, it was confused with Kurixalus eiffingeri.
+Before its description in 2016, it was confused with Kurixalus eiffingeri.
 The specific name berylliniris combines the Latin words beryllin (meaning "green-colored") and iris, in reference to the green iris of this frog.

 Taxonomy and systematics

 Kurixalus berylliniris was described in 2016.
 It resembles Kurixalus eiffingeri but displays some morphological differences and a different reproductive season.
 Furthermore, molecular data and male advertisement call differentiate it from Kurixalus eiffingeri and Kurixalus wangi, its sister species.
 Together these three species form a lineage that is clearly separate from Kurixalus idiootocus, the fourth Kurixalus species in Taiwan.

 Description

 Adult males measure 29–42 mm and adult females 28–46 mm in snout–vent length.
 The overall appearance is moderately slender and somewhat flattened.
 The head is wider than it is long.
 The tip of the snout is pointed; the snout is obtuse in lateral view.
 The canthus rostralis is curved and prominent.
-The tympanum is distinct, about half of the eye diameter; supratympanic fold is present.
+The tympanum is distinct, about half of the eye diameter; a supratympanic fold is present.
 The limbs are slender.
 The finger and toe tips are expanded into discs.
 The fingers are slightly webbed and the toes up to about half-webbed.
 Dorsal skin is granular with small tubercles.
 There are two color morphs, dark and light.
 The dark form is dark green to deep tan and has a black X-shaped blotch together with some irregular blotches; the tympanum is light yellowish-brown with small dark spots.
 The light form is light emerald green, with an obscured dorsal X-pattern.
 The venter is cream, sprinkled with minute black spots in the gular region.
 The iris is emerald to light green.